mustofa-al/mustofa-al/README.md

 #### I'm Ali Mustofa

 - 🔭 Developer that primarily focus on Android and Flutter
-- 👨‍💻 Currently work for Symbolic ID
+- 👨‍💻 Currently working on freelance projects
 - 🇮🇩 From Sleman, Indonesia
 - ⚡ Open for freelance project